drakkan/sftpgo/docs/howto/postgresql-s3.md

     "username": "sftpgo",
     "password": "sftpgo_pg_pwd",
     ...
-    "users_base_dir": "/tmp",
 }
 ```

 This way we set the PostgreSQL connection parameters and a default base directory for new users.
-Since we use S3 and not the local filesystem as backend we set `/tmp` as default base directory so when we add a new user the home directory will be automatically defined as the path obtained joining `/tmp` and the username.

 If you want to connect to PostgreSQL over a Unix Domain socket you have to set the value `/var/run/postgresql` for the `host` configuration key instead of `127.0.0.1`.